Why Kill-Shelters Deserve Your Love and Support

 Many of those animals who are turned away are dumped somewhere else.
 They could be dumped in the woods, on the road, or in the custody of unreliable and irresponsible people.

 You probably heard of some stories of animals being left alone to die.
 Some are run over by trucks.
 Others are inhumanely killed since they don’t have the capability to perform proper euthanasia.

 Why You Should Love Kill-Shelters

-While the name may sound harsh, kill-shelters are filled with loving, caring, and responsible staff.
-They are dedicated to taking care of animals.
-When everyone turns their back on these dogs or cats, they are the ones who accept and stand by them.
+While the name may sound harsh, these facilities are filled with staff who are loving, caring, and responsible.
+They are dedicated to the care of animals.
+When everyone turns their back on these dogs or cats, these facilities accept and stand by them.

-Every shelter who truly cares for animals accepts any creature that comes to their doorstep.
+Every shelter that truly cares for animals accepts all the animals that come to them.
 Whether they are elderly, aggressive, badly injured, or diseased, every animal deserves love and respect.

 For this reason, support your local municipal shelters.
-They are one with you in taking care of neglected animals.
 Get in touch with them now to learn more about how you can help.